 The Board of Directors has adopted a Code of Ethics, entitled "Code of Ethics for Senior Financial Officers," that is applicable to its principal executive officer, principal financial officer, principal accounting officer or controller, and persons performing similar functions.
 The Board of Directors has also adopted a Global Ethics Policy which is applicable to those officers as well as all of the Company's employees.
 Both the Code of Ethics for Senior Financial Officers and the Global Ethics Policy are available on the Internet web site at www.faro.com.
 The Company is not including the information contained on or available through its website as a part of, or incorporating such information by reference into, this Form 10-K. We have adopted a Code of Ethics for Senior Financial Officers that applies to our senior financial officers, including our principal executive officer and principal financial and accounting officer.
-The Code of Ethics for Senior Financial Officers is posted on our website at http://www.faro.com/Company/Corporate_Governance.asp.
-We will post any amendments to or waivers from the Code of Ethics for Senior Financial Officers at that location.
+The Code of Ethics for Senior Financial Officers for Senior Financial Officers at that location.